• ECTS

 Objectives

-Training in uni- and multivariate linear modeling in high dimension, i.e., various regularization techniques of classical linear modeling.
+Training in uni- and multivariate high-dimensional linear modeling, i.e. various techniques for regularizing classical linear modeling.

 Read more

 Course in multidimensional data analysis (PCA & CA).
-Courses in Euclidean geometry, normal vector spaces and reduction of endomorphisms.
+Courses in Euclidean geometry, normed vector spaces and reduction of endomorphisms.

-Recommended prerequisites: Courses in univariate and bivariate descriptive statistics.
+Recommended prerequisites: Univariate and bivariate descriptive statistics.
 Good command of matrix calculus.

 Read more